 - Use multiple CTAs at the top and bottom of the page and within the content itself.
 If you’re sending an email, make sure images, headlines, and products all link to relevant landing pages.
 Provide different value propositions for taking the same action.

 - Test buttons that people will click to take action.
-Test the language, placement, color and shape.
+Test the language, placement, color, and shape.

 - Different headlines can increase your bottom line, particularly if you’re using pay-per-click ads and including the keyword.

-- Name your A/B test, give it a description, then choose the landing pages you wish to test by clicking Add Landing Page.
+- Name your A/B test, give it a description, and then choose the landing pages you wish to test by clicking Add Landing Page.